-Before The Egyptians is an hour-long, 65-part, television series that intends to explore and connect the global migration of human civilization after the flood and prior to the rise of the Pharaohs along the Nile.
-Archaeologists constantly remind us the time before the Egyptians is prehistoric – a time of “cavemen” – but this is not the case, as there were civilizations around the world that inscribed and recorded their history – our history – in stone long before, not to mention those left ignored.
-Each week our engaging hosts will travel to a new location and explain its compelling affect upon the new history books.
+Travelling around the world, Before The Egyptians is an hour-long, 65-part, television series that intends to explore ancient sites and connect the migration of human civilization after the flood and prior to the rise of the Pharaohs along the Nile.
+Archaeologists constantly remind us the time before the Egyptians is prehistoric – a time of “cavemen” – but this is not the case, as there were civilizations across the planet that inscribed and recorded their history – our history – in stone long before, not to mention those left ignored.
+Each week our show’s engaging hosts will visit a new location and explain its compelling affect upon the evolution of humanity without the intervention of aliens.

 Science also tells us today that in the wake of a rather rapid meltdown – geologically speaking – of our most recent Ice Age about 12,800 years ago, the oceans rose several hundred feet and submerged existing coastal habitats.
 Catastrophically, as researchers have discovered and announced, comet debris impacted the northern hemisphere causing devastating tsunamis, earthquakes and ice-melting volcanoes – augmented due to heat-trapping soot landing upon the glaciers.